ink2819/bookbot/TUTORIAL.md

 ### 1.4 Sneak Past the Bot Verification Guard in the Selenium Trojan Horse

 example site: centerforbookarts.org
-When trying to scrape this site with BS4, I ran into a verification block for my requests.
+When trying to scrape this site with BS4, I ran into a verification block for my request.
+This can happen sometimes if too many people (or just you) angered the gods guarding the website and they decide to use a cloudfare blocker to stop shameless web scraping.
 <img src="./images/003.png" width="400px">

-I then used a plug in called Selenium, a Python library that allows the code to open a web browser and simulate real interactions (like clicking, typing, etc.) and specific delays to test whether it was a bot detection issue.
+I decided to use Selenium, a Python library that allows the code to open a web browser and simulate real interactions (like clicking, typing, etc.) and specific delays to test whether it was a bot detection issue.
 The site still returned no results.
 Below is a brief tutorial using Selenium to try to scrape the site's info.

 ```python
 from selenium import webdriver